 3. Contemporary World

 As of now, people bleach clothes with traditional chemical cleaning agents.
 The chemical agents are produced in factories.
-The agents that are used are chlorine and caustic soda (caustic soda solution), sodium chloride salt solution.
+The agents that are used are chlorine and caustic soda (caustic soda solution) and sodium chloride salt solution.
 The process of production of sodium hypochlorite bleach is a really long one.
-Frequently, it is done on one large manufacturing facility.
+Frequently, it is done in one large manufacturing facility.

 When Household Bleach is Necessary

 As a survivalist, you should acknowledge the potential benefits and, generally speaking, reasons for storing bleach at your place.
 But not the bleach that you bought at the store, rather, your self-made bleach!

 The main reason is that when a disaster strikes and you have tons of bleach stocked in your basement, it will not last long.
 For example, the 15 bottles of bleach that you bought will run out of their potency in nearly six months!
 Moreover, not only the bleach has a small shelf-life period, it can just end because you will use it frequently.
 So, 15 bottles will preserve you in the next six months, but what will you do after?